Automation Rules

 • etc

-1. Extra Conditions for the segment of users - for example, to add more conditions to the segment like users who have X remaining spins in Y Mini-games or users that are registered in a specific tournament, etc.
+1. Extra Conditions for the segment of users - for example, to add more conditions to the segment, like users who have X remaining spins in Y Mini-games or users who are registered in a specific tournament, etc.

 2. Execution Schedule - when the automation rule will be executed.
-For example - daily, specific days of the week, custom schedule, only one time, etc.
+For example: daily, specific days of the week, custom schedule, only once, etc.

 • Starting from a specific time but without an end date

-• Finishing on a specific date, but without a start date, so it will be active immediately
+• Finishing on a particular date, but without a start date so that it will be active immediately

 • Leaving both fields empty, so it will run until explicitly stopped

-• Only on specific days of the week
+• Only on particular days of the week

 • One time - send now and mark as executed